mdrkb/mdrkb/README.md

 - Participated in unit test writing, code reviews, and pair programming to improve code quality.

 ## **Projects**

+### **Vulnerability Notification Service**

+Working Student - Engineering, Scout24, *Mar 2021 to Aug 2021*

+**Technologies Used:** Python, AWS: CDK, API Gateway, Lambda, DynamoDB, SQS, etc.

+- A serverless application that creates transparency and control by keeping track of security tickets using Jira and notifying the owner of the affected service.
+- Integrated service catalog to automate the ticket escalation process by finding the right owner.
+- Implemented functionality for ticket closing once they get resolved.

 ### **TEQ - Fleet Management System** [<sub><sup>:link:</sup></sub>](https://www.ferdia.no)